The following presentation formats for your conference contribution can be chosen during the registration process:

 Since the presentation slots are limited due to the time slots available worldwide, the number of long slots is limited significantly.
 We would appreciate it if you could indicate as clearly as possible which presentation format you are assigning yourself to already during the registration stage.
 Important: The program committee reserves the right to convert a chosen "Live Presentation" format into another possible presentation format if the number of live presentations exceeds the number of possible slots.

-After a short welcome by the moderator of the session, the presentation will be presented online (analogue to a traditional conference, 20 to max.
-25 minutes); followed by the discussion.
+After a short welcome by the moderator of the session, the presentation will be presented online (analogue to a traditional conference, 15 to max.
+20 minutes); followed by the discussion (25 minutes in total).

 - Format 3: Discussion